nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 foods, wet items and other similar merchandise, typically without handles, are still permissible.

+* (D) Restaurants must use biodegradable material for dine-out services when such an alternative exists.
+Examples include, but are not limited to, takeout-container, utensils, and sauce containers.

 ### SECTION 4 EFFECTIVE DATE
 This bylaw shall take effect six (6) months following Town Meeting approval of the bylaw.
-Upon application of the owner or the owner's representative, the Select Board or their designee may exempt a grocery retail store from the requirements of this section for a period of up to six (6) months upon a finding by the Select Board or their designee that (1) the requirements of this section would cause undue hardship; or (2) a grocery or retail store requires additional time in order to draw down an existing inventory of checkout bags.
+Upon application of the owner or the owner's representative, the Select Board or their designee may exempt a grocery, retail store, or restaurant from the requirements of this section for a period of up to six (6) months upon a finding by the Select Board or their designee that (1) the requirements of this section would cause undue hardship; or (2) a grocery, restaurant, or retail store requires additional time in order to draw down an existing inventory.

 ### SECTION 5 ENFORCEMENT
 Enforcement of this bylaw shall be the responsibility of the Select Board or their designee.